 Medical Care

 If you have experienced a form of harassment (sexual misconduct) such as sexual assault, please consider your options.
 Even if you do not believe you have urgent medical needs, it is crucial that you obtain medical attention as soon as possible after experiencing a sexual assault or other forms of harassment (sexual misconduct) to determine the possibilities of physical injury and to prevent or treat sexually transmitted infections.
-You deserve immediate care, and you have both on- and off-campus resources available to you.
+Care is available to you via both on- and off-campus resources available to you.

 If you have questions about your medical options, you can discuss them with the following resources: